docarray/docarray/docs/fundamentals/fastapi-support/index.md

 Supporting the pydantic data model means much more than data validation.
 One useful pattern is to define a smaller data model and restrict the response to certain fields of the Document.

 Imagine we have a DocumentArray with `.embeddings` on the server side, but we do not want to return them to the client for various reasons (for example, they may be meaningless to users, or too big to transfer).
-One can simply define the fields of interest via
+You can simply define the fields of interest via
  `pydantic.BaseModel` and then use it in `response_model=`.

 ```python